Samuel Adams

 Britain’s response—the Intolerable Acts—only hardened colonial resistance.
 Adams pushed for broader coordination among the colonies, helping drive the movement toward continental cooperation.
 In 1774 he was sent as a delegate to the First Continental Congress, and he returned for the Second Continental Congress, where the shift from protest to independence became explicit.

 Adams was a strong advocate for breaking from Britain and signed the Declaration of Independence in 1776.
-While Jefferson gave the revolution its philosophical language, Adams ensured the will to act existed in the first place.
-His strength was not theoretical clarity but political pressure—he made inaction difficult.
+While Jefferson gave the revolution its philosophical language, Adams ensured the will to act existed.
+His strength wasn’t theoretical clarity but political pressure—he made inaction difficult.

 Unlike figures such as Franklin or Madison, Adams played a smaller role in shaping the national government that followed independence.
 He remained wary of centralized power and initially opposed the Constitution, fearing it might replicate the kinds of authority the revolution had resisted.
 Eventually, he supported ratification, but only with the understanding that individual liberties would be protected—a concern that contributed to the adoption of the Bill of Rights.

-Samuel Adams died in Boston on October 2, 1803.
-He is remembered less for a single document or office than for a sustained effort to shape public will.
+Samuel Adams died in Boston on October 2, 1803 at 81.
+He is remembered less for a single document or office than for a sustained effort to shape the public will.
 If the American Revolution required thinkers, diplomats, and generals, it also required someone willing to keep the pressure constant—to turn discontent into action.
 Adams filled that role.
 He was not the architect of the American system, but he was one of the men who made its creation unavoidable.

 ###